cxzhu/Paired-Tag/README.md

 Typically, >85% of RNA reads can be mapped to reference genome using STAR, but >60% is also accepatble.
 For different histone marks, from 60% - 95% of DNA reads can be mapped to reference genome using bowtie2 (including reads mapped to multiple loci).

-## 3 Merge sub-libraries for downstream analysis
+## 3. Merge sub-libraries for downstream analysis
 The last round of combinatorial index is PCR indexing (sub-libraries).

 To merge matrices from different sub-libraires, an unique prefix should added to the cellular barcodes for each sub-library.
 Please also make sure the DNA and RNA sublibraries share the same set of sub-library-specific prefixes.

 Use <code>perlscripts/merge_mtx.pl</code>.
 Please see annotations in the script file for details.

 After merging, the sub-library ID will be added into the front of Cellular Barcodes, turns to <code>ii:aa:bb:cc</code>, where <code>ii</code> is the sub-library ID defined in <code>merge_list.txt</code>.
+Please use the same set of sub-library IDs for the paired DNA and RNA datasets.

-## 4 Downstream custom analyses
+## 4. Downstream custom analyses
 You can cluster the single cells for DNA and RNA independely or jointly.

 For RNA analysis, Seurat (http://www.satijalab.org/seurat) is recommended.